(833) 262-7801

 Man working on a car with preventative maintenance

-Every six months, run the biannual PMC in addition to the quarterly PMC.
+Every six months, mechanics should run a biannual PMC in addition to the quarterly PMC.
 Steps in this portion of the checklist include:

 1. Check and fill brake fluid